 Next, if you are not already an approved user, you will need to be vetted in order to be considered eligible to use the Sharks.
 Please contact the office to arrange for your skipper certification.

 Once approved, your name will be entered into the 2020 Shark User Roster.
 The Roster will be used by club staff to validate all requests to reserve and use the Sharks.

-You must sign-in to the Shark logbook prior to your departure and, as well, sign-out upon your return, documenting any observations you have made of the condition of and/or damage to the boat before and after your use.
+You must sign the Shark logbook prior to your departure, as well upon your return, documenting any observations you have made of the condition of and/or damage to the boat before and after your use.
 The logbook will be kept by the office or in the bar.

 The Sharks are secured to the dock and members must obtain the appropriate key to unlock them and, upon return, to relock them.
 This is managed by the office or, if it is closed, by the bar, if it is open.
 If neither of these resources is available, and if you have not made prior arrangements to secure a key for your registered time of use, the Sharks may not be used.

 When relocking the Sharks, the cable must be inserted only 6-8” into the locking mechanism and the key must be turned to the “LOCK” position.
 Do not over-tighten the cable.
 The cable must have sufficient slack to allow for movement of the boat.